sunsided/convolution-template-matching/README.md

 conv2(image, rot90(template, 2))
 ```

-Finding the template matches is then a question of finding the local maxima (i.e. areas of maximum correspondence).
+Finding the template matches is then a question of finding the local minima (i.e. areas of maximum correspondence).